March 20, 2019

 As awareness about health is growing, people have understood that there is a difference between weight of fat and weight of muscles, and that muscle weight is healthy and they don’t need to reduce it.
-Yes, it’s true that having strong muscles is actually healthy and keeps you active, unlike the fat that make you feel heavy and exhausted.
+Yes, it’s true that having strong lean muscles is actually healthy and keeps you active, unlike the fat that make you feel heavy and exhausted.
 But, how can you build such muscles?
 Earth’s Wisdom today wants to share with readers a few ways to build lean healthy muscles and their benefits.

 Remember, you don’t need to follow a strict pattern of exercise.
 Instead, choose movements or activities that you enjoy and try to include strength training in your lifestyle so that you won’t have to do it separately and get stressed if you miss it.